-The purposes of the walls and in buildings are to support roofs, floors and ceilings to create a space that is part of the building envelope.
+The purpose of walls and in buildings are to support roofs, floors and ceilings and to enclose a space that forms the building envelope.

 Wall construction falls into two basic categories:

-- Framed walls – In framed walls, the load is transferred to the foundation through posts, columns or studs.
-Framed walls most often have three or more separate components: the structural elements (such as 2×4 studs in a house wall), insulation, and finish elements or surfaces (such as drywall and panelling).
+• Framed walls – Where the load is transferred to the foundation through posts, columns or studs.
+Most framed walls often have three or more separate components: the structural elements such as timber studs, sheeting or structural steel framing, insulation, and finish elements or surfaces such as drywall and sheathing.

-In general, floor construction tends to be, solid floors, suspended floors, and varying options around these basic types.
+In general, floor construction tends to be a solid floor including concrete slab, stone or wood, or a suspended floor system such as suspended concrete floors or timber joists, and varying options around these basic types.